Before you contact us, have a look at these FAQs and see if your query is answered here.

 This depends on your own perception and whether you think bricks are “better”.
-Timber has a number of advantages over conventional build: a) It is a renewable resource; b) it has very low embodied carbon; c) it is much quicker to build in prefabricated timber and much less weather dependant; d) the build is much cleaner with few wet trades; e) It is easier to achieve air tightness of the shell with a timber frame than block or brick walls; f) the structure is lighter, requiring shallower foundations; g) timber houses are largely earthquake proof and walls don’t collapse if a lorry crashes into them for instance; h) interior timber wall panelling (instead of plasterboard) is recognised as creating a much healthier living environment.
+Timber has a number of advantages over conventional build: a) It is a renewable resource; b) it has very low embodied carbon; c) it is much quicker to build in prefabricated timber and much less weather dependant; d) the build is much cleaner with few wet trades; e) It is easier to achieve air tightness of the shell with a log building than block or brick walls; f) the structure is lighter, requiring shallower foundations; g) timber houses are largely earthquake proof and walls don’t collapse if a lorry crashes into them for instance; h) interior timber wall panelling (instead of plasterboard) is recognised as creating a much healthier living environment.

 Can I get planning permission for one of your houses?